2021 NJ Election: Democratic Incumbent Phil Murphy Wins 2nd Term As Governor, Beating Republican Jack Ciattarelli

 “With the candidates separated by a fraction of a percent out of 2.4 million ballots cast, it’s irresponsible of the media to make this call when the New Jersey Secretary of State doesn’t even know how many ballots are left to be counted,” a campaign spokesperson for Ciattarelli said.

-The governor’s first-term agenda faced a test from voters, and he passed — slightly.READ MORE: Kids 5-11 In Philadelphia Area Begin Receiving Pfizer's COVID Vaccine After CDC Approval
+The governor’s first-term agenda faced a test from voters, and he passed — slightly.READ MORE: 4-Car Crash At Broad Street And Roosevelt Boulevard Sends 1 To Hospital

 Murphy delivered on many of the promises he made during his first run in 2017: paid sick leave, a phased-in $15 minimum wage, more funding for women’s health care, taxpayer-financed community college, recreational marijuana, and more state aid for education and the public pension — paid for in part by higher taxes on incomes over $1 million and on businesses.